 Value to wildlife: Hazel dormice eat the nuts and caterpillars they find on the leaves.
 Hazelnuts are also eaten by woodpeckers, nuthatches, jays, red squirrels, wood mice and bank voles.

 Preferred conditions: A shade-tolerant tree for non-acid, well-drained to moist soils.
-Plant as part of a native hedgerow if you are willing to prune.
+Can be planted as part of a native hedgerow.

 Common beech (Fagus sylvatica)